9 Do’s and Don’ts for Using a Hair Mask

 When it comes to hair masks, consider what you want your mask to accomplish before going mask shopping:

-- If you want to hydrate dry and damaged hair, look for an intensely nourishing mask
+- If you want to hydrate the feel of dry and damaged hair, look for an intensely rich mask

-- To combat a greasy scalp, go for a clay-based mask that will absorb excess oils
+- To combat a greasy-feeling scalp, go for a clay-based mask that will absorb excess oils

-- If your aim is to tame curly hair, look for a moisturizing mask packed with plant oils to help calm frizz
+- If your aim is to tame curly hair, look for a moisturizing mask packed with plant oils to help calm the look of frizz

 - To preserve your dyed hair color, look for a mask with protective and restorative ingredients